Get

 Nearly But Not Quite

-So, now you know that technically a Seal-Point Siamese cat is black, but the presence of the Himalayan gene means they end up with a pointed coat, as the color doesn’t develop on the warmer areas of their body.
+So, now you know that technically a Seal-Point Siamese cat is the closest there is to a black variant, but the presence of the Himalayan gene means they end up with a pointed coat, as the gene prevents the expression of the color on the warmer areas of their body.

-Crossing a Seal-Point Siamese cat with a black cat of another breed will result in some of the kittens being born with black fur.
+Crossing a Seal-Point Siamese cat with a black cat of another breed may result in some of the kittens being born with black fur.
 But they will not be purebred Siamese cats.

 You can’t get a black Siamese cat that’s pure black all across their body, but there are a few other options that will allow you to end up with a cat that looks as close to a black Siamese as possible!